Employee Self Service

 5. Elementary teachers will include two days lesson plans.

-Teachers will submit the completed substitute Teacher File Folders to their Director’s office during the second week of the new school term.
+Teachers will submit the completed substitute Teacher File Folders to their Principal’s office during the second week of the new school term.

 DAILY LESSON PLANS

-Preschool Teachers will turn in their lesson plans to their director weekly.
-Lesson plans will be reviewed by their Director weekly.
+Preschool Teachers will turn in their lesson plans to their Principal weekly.
+Lesson plans will be reviewed by their Principal weekly.

 HCLA encourages teachers to plan periodic field trips.
 An in-school activity such as the Thanksgiving Feast or Transportation Day may be used in place of or in addition to other scheduled field trips.

-In order to avoid duplication and in an attempt to provide the best opportunities for our students, directors will coordinate their field trips by school.
-The teachers should help prepare a list of field trips prior to the beginning of the school term for review by the directors.
+In order to avoid duplication and in an attempt to provide the best opportunities for our students, Principals will coordinate their field trips by school.
+The teachers should help prepare a list of field trips prior to the beginning of the school term for review by the Principals.